speedy1812/daysinukraine.com/source/blog/2023-01-january-update.html.markdown

 **Good and Evil**

-Last I heard, about 3,000 copies of Good and Evil have been distributed.
+Last I heard, about 3,000 copies of Good and Evil have been distributed in Ukraine.
 15,000 copies were printed this past summer, so we have about 12,000 copies left.
 If you'd like to read more, and see some pictures, just [click here.](https://ofreport.com/blog/2022-11-10-good-and-evil-books-shipping/){: target="_blank"}{:rel="noopener noreferrer"}

 **Family**